-A flow control (14) can also be used (if this is an option on the model concerned) to mix different water supply sources at a specific flow rate ratio.
+A flow control (15) can also be used (if this is an option on the model concerned) to mix different water supply sources at a specific flow rate ratio.
 The motor on the valves is then controlled based on flow rate measurements.
+The extra EC sensor (14) is not required.